+The findings show that the scale of water use for energy production is tremendous.
+Some 580 billion cubic metres of freshwater are withdrawn for energy production every year (see the methodology).
+At about 15% of the world’s total water withdrawal, the figure is second only to agriculture.
 The vast majority of water used in the energy sector is for cooling at thermal power plants, as water is the most effective medium for carrying away its huge quantities of waste heat.
 Though the amount used for biofuels and fossil fuels may appear minor on a global level, this must be viewed in the context of local water resources and potential risks posed to water quality.
 Water withdrawal by the energy sector is expected to rise by one-fifth through 2035, while the amount consumed (not returned directly to the environment) increases by a more dramatic 85%.

 Figure 1: Global water use for energy production in the New Policies Scenario by fuel and power generation type.